-Note 12 - Operating leases
+Note 13 - Operating leases

-The Organization rents office space under two leases with aggregate monthly payments of \$13,141 expiring through March 2031.
+The Organization rents office space under two leases with aggregate monthly payments of \$13,141 expiring through March 2031 in the year ended December 31, 2021.
 In addition, one of the office space agreements provides for the allocation of monthly common area maintenance charges (CAM), which are included in monthly rent expense.
 The Organization rents other space on a month-to-month basis as needed.